LLNL/H5Z-ZFP/docs/cd_vals.rst

 Nonetheless, if the persisted ``cd_values`` data is ever retrieved (e.g. via ``H5Pget_filter_by_id()`` (`see here <https://docs.hdfgroup.org/hdf5/develop/group___o_c_p_l.html#title7>`_), the HDF5 library ensures the data is returned to callers with proper endianness.
 When command-line tools like ``h5ls`` and ``h5dump`` print ``cd_values``, the data will be displayed correctly.

-Handling of double precision auxiliary data via ``cd_values`` is more complicated still because a single double precision value will in almost all cases span multiple entries in ``cd_values``.
+Handling of double precision auxiliary data via ``cd_values`` is still more still complicated because a single, double precision value will, in almost all cases, span multiple entries in ``cd_values``.
-Setting the possibility of differing floating point formats between the producer and consumers aside, any endianness handling the HDF5 library does for the 4-byte entries in ``cd_values`` will certainly not ensure proper endianness handling of larger values.
+Setting aside the possibility of differing floating point formats between the producer and consumers, any endianness handling the HDF5 library does for the 4-byte entries in ``cd_values`` will certainly not ensure proper endianness handling of larger values.
-It is not possible for command-line tools like ``h5ls`` and ``h5dump`` to display such data correctly.
+It is impossible for command-line tools like ``h5ls`` and ``h5dump`` to display such data correctly.

 Fortunately, the ZFP library has already been designed to handle these issues as part of the ZFP's *native* stream header.
-Consequently, the H5Z-ZFP filter uses the ``cd_values`` that are persisted to a dataset's object header to store ZFP's stream header.
+Consequently, the H5Z-ZFP filter uses the ``cd_values`` that is persisted to a dataset's object header to store ZFP's stream header.
 ZFP's stream header is stored starting at ``&cd_values[1]``.
 ``cd_values[0]`` is used to stored H5Z-ZFP filter and ZFP library and ZFP encoder version information.

-This also means that H5Z-ZFP avoids the overhead of duplicating ZFP stream header in each dataset chunk.
+This also means that H5Z-ZFP avoids the overhead of duplicating the ZFP stream header in each dataset chunk.
-For larger chunks, this savings is probably not too terribly significant.
+For larger chunks, these savings are probably not too terribly significant.